 5.)
 Prasarita Padottasana (Wide Stance Forward Bend)

-Prasarita Padottanasana is like an energized version of yoga which helps in increasing blood circulation to the brain while stretching the legs, arms, and back of a person.
+Prasarita Padottanasana is like an energized version of yoga that helps in increasing blood circulation to the brain while stretching the legs, arms, and back of a person.

 Prasarita Padottasana for mental health: